 Commemorate Battle of Britain 80 at the RAF Museum

-2020 marks the 80th anniversary of the Battle of Britain, widely recognised as the country’s finest hour.
-The Royal Air Force Museum is inviting the country to remember this significant story of bravery, international alliances and ingenuity both at the Museum and online.
+2020 is the 80th anniversary of the Battle of Britain (BoB) which is recognised as the country’s finest hour.
+This summer the Royal Air Force Museum is inviting the country to remember this significant story of bravery, international alliances and ingenuity both at the Museum and on tour.

 The RAF Museum is FREE to enter and has sites at both London and the West Midlands.
-With wide open spaces both inside and out, the Museum is a great and safe day out for all the family and will be commemorating Battle of Britain 80 with a series of special events and exhibitions.
+Both sites are an amazing day out for all the family and will be commemorating the BoB 80 with a series of special events and exhibitions.